sara-nl/spiderdocs/source/Pages/storage_on_spider.rst

 resources in the context of a project.
 For these resources there is currently **no hard quotas**.
 However, we monitor both the core-hour consumption and storage usage to prevent that users exceed their granted allocation.
+There **is** a quota for the home folder as of April 2026: each user gets 200GB in the home folder.
+Once this is filled you are blocked from writing until there is space again by removing data.

 .. _backup-policy: